-Figure 8.10 Mortgage with teaser rate
+Figure 8.10 Mortgage subclasses

+Figure 8.10 contains classes implementing three types of mortgages.
+The classes Fixed and FixedWithPts override \\init\\ and inherit the other three methods from Mortgage.
+The class TwoRate treats a mortgage as the concatenation of two loans, each at a different interest rate.
+(Since self.paid is initialized to a list with one element, it contains one more element than the number of payments that have been made.
+That's why the method makePayment compares len(self.paid) to self.teaserMonths + 1.)
 Figure 8.11 contains a function that computes and prints the total cost of each kind of mortgage for a sample set of parameters.
 It begins by creating one mortgage of each kind.
 It then makes a monthly payment on each for a given number of years.
 Finally, it prints the total amount of the payments made for each loan.